 Note however, federal laws exist protecting against discrimination in the work place, including sex discrimination.
 Courts have increasingly recognized this sex discrimination to extend to and incorporate sexual orientation discrimination.

-If you believe that you have experienced any form of employment discrimination, please contact our experienced Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate consultation.
+If you believe that you have experienced any form of employment discrimination, please contact our experienced Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.